Saying stuff about stuff.

 result[:message] # => nil

-Once the result is returned or has been marked as a success/failure it’s frozen and any further attempt at modification will raise a FrozenError.
+Once the operation has completed or its status specifically declared using #success!/#failure! the operation, its result, and its data are frozen and any attempt at modification will raise a FrozenError.
 This helps to ensure that even a complicated operation with many code paths can only finalise its result once:

 Using Operatic in Rails